Putnam County License Hearing Guide

 What It Is

-• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence, whereas in a criminal trial, the state must prove your guilt "beyond a reasonable doubt."
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DOSHS only needs to show that it is more likely than not that you were driving under the influence.
+This means it is easier for the state to suspend your license administratively than to convict you of DUI in criminal court.

 How to Prepare

-• Gather Evidence: Collect any evidence that could support your case, such as witness statements, video footage (e.g., dashcam or bodycam footage), or medical records.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or photographs that challenge the arresting officer's account.

-• Understand What You Can Challenge: You can challenge various aspects of the state's case, such as the legality of the traffic stop, the administration of the field sobriety tests, the accuracy of the breathalyzer or blood test, and whether you were actually driving the vehicle.
+• Understand What You Can Challenge: You can challenge various aspects of the state's case, including the legality of the initial traffic stop, the administration of field sobriety tests, and the accuracy of the breathalyzer or blood test results.
+As noted in research about Putnam County enforcement, defense strategies are highly reliant on deconstructing the initial traffic stop, arguing lack of probable cause fueled by institutional arrest pressures rather than objective impairment.

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to and from work, school, or medical appointments).
+• Restricted/Hardship License Granted: You may be eligible for a restricted or hardship license, allowing you to drive under specific conditions, such as for work, school, or medical appointments.

 Hardship/Restricted License in Tennessee